johnmar1995/PrivacyFirewallTool/README.md

 ## Usage

-Right-click "setup.exe and run as administrator.
+Right-click "WindowsStealthInstaller.exe" and run it as an administrator.

 ## License